islamaf/router-wrapper-js/README.md

 ```

 # Using Custom Middleware
-Usins a custom middleware for a route can be done by adding an array of the needed custom middlewares as the last parameter for the route function.
+Using a custom middleware for a route can be done by adding an array of the needed custom middlewares as the last parameter for the route function.
 ```ts
 .protectedPatch("/book", async (req: Request) => await editBookController(req), {
         multer: [